Trump Suggests Scrutiny of Facebook Political Ads Is Part of ‘Russia Hoax’

 On Thursday, Facebook CEO Mark Zuckerberg announced significant changes to the way that the platform will handle political advertising, following calls from members of Congress to provide additional information on what it has learned about Russian attempts to influence the 2016 presidential campaign.

-Facebook has said that its own investigation has found that Russian-linked sources purchased 3,000 political ads from 2015 to 2016.
-It has shared those ads with Special Counsel Robert Mueller, and on Thursday, Zuckerberg said the Russian-linked ads also would be shared with Congress.
+Facebook has said its own investigation has found that Russian-linked sources purchased 3,000 political ads from 2015 to 2016.
+It has shared those ads with special counsel Robert Mueller, and on Thursday, Zuckerberg said the Russian-linked ads would also be given to Congress.
 The company said the ads were not advocating for or against a specific candidate, but were oriented toward swaying opinion on divisive issues.

-He also outlined a series of steps the company is taking to require additional disclosure from the sources of political ads, but some lawmakers reportedly want additional regulation for online spots.
+He also outlined a series of steps the company is taking to require additional disclosure from the sources of political ads, but some lawmakers reportedly want added regulation for online spots.

 Zuckerberg said Facebook’s own internal investigation is continuing, but he also urged other tech companies to cooperate with lawmakers as they pursue leads on Russian election interference.